-At a special meeting of stockholders held on August 9, 2013, our stockholders approved a proposal to allow us to sell an unlimited number of shares of our common stock at any level of discount from the net asset value per share until the earlier of the twelve-month period following such approval and our 2014 annual meeting of stockholders.
+At a special meeting of our stockholders held on July 20, 2015 and to be continued on August 17, 2015, our stockholders will vote on a proposal to authorize us, with approval of our Board of Directors, to sell shares of our common stock at a price below the then current net asset value per share of such common stock, subject to certain limitations, including, but not limited to, our policy that we shall not seek approval from our Board of Directors to sell or otherwise issue more than 15% of our then outstanding shares of common stock at a price below its then current net asset value per share.
+If such proposal is approved, it will allow us to sell not more than 15% of our then outstanding shares of our common stock at any level of discount from the net asset value per share until the earlier of the twelve-month period following such approval and our 2016 annual meeting of stockholders.
 In order to sell shares pursuant to any authorization, a majority of our directors who have no financial interest in the sale and a majority of our independent directors must: